kgsahil/Gitter/docs/CHECKOUT_IMPLEMENTATION_PLAN.md

    - Gitter (MVP): Could warn or allow overwrite
    - Decision needed for initial implementation

-2. **Uncommitted changes in index**
+2. **Uncommitted changes in index** ✅ IMPLEMENTED
-   - Git requires commit or stash
+   - Git preserves staged files across branch switches
-   - Gitter (MVP): Could clear index as warning
+   - Gitter: Index is intelligently merged to preserve staged files (Git-compatible)
-   - Decision needed for initial implementation
+   - Implementation: Only remove entries tracked in current commit, only add entries not already in index

 3. **Detached HEAD state**
    - Currently not supported